Roz Savage: The Atlantic

+In 2005, after meeting former Conservative MP Dan Byles, who had rowed across the Atlantic in 1995, Savage was inspired to enter the Atlantic Rowing Race in order to raise awareness about the environment.

-On 14 March 2006, she finished the Atlantic Rowing Race as the only solo female competitor, taking 103 days to complete the crossing.
+On 14 March 2006, Savage finished the race as the only solo female competitor, having taken 103 days to reach the finish in Antigua.
 This she did unsupported, despite breaking all four of her oars and having to row with patched-up oars for more than half the race.
-Her cooking stove failed after 20 days, then her navigation equipment and music player.
-She maintained her daily weblog until day 80 when her satellite phone failed, leaving only the movement detected by her positional transponder.
+Her cooking stove failed, then her navigation equipment and music player.
+She maintained her daily weblog until day 80 when her satellite phone failed.

-Despite all this, and the danger of having to cut off the rope to her failed sea anchor in 12 ft waves, she arrived at the finish in Antigua.
-She is the fifth woman to row solo across the Atlantic from East to West.

-Her story was filmed as A Little Silver Boat in a Big Silver Sea as part of the ITV1 documentary television series Is It Worth It?, first broadcast on 12 March 2007 in the UK.
+Savage is the fifth woman to row solo across the Atlantic from East to West.
+Her story was filmed as A Little Silver Boat in a Big Silver Sea as part of the ITV1 documentary television series, Is It Worth It?, first broadcast in March 2007.
 Savage's book of her Atlantic voyage Rowing the Atlantic – Lessons Learned on the Open Ocean was published in October 2009 by Simon & Schuster.

 The Pacific

-Shortly after her successful Atlantic crossing, she announced her bid to become the first woman to row solo across the Pacific Ocean from the United States to Australia.
-(Maud Fontenoy rowed solo halfway across the Pacific in 2005, via a different route.)
+Shortly after her Atlantic crossing, she announced her bid to become the first woman to row solo across the Pacific Ocean from the United States to Australia (noting that Maud Fontenoy rowed solo halfway across the Pacific in 2005, via a different route).
 She accomplished her goal in three stages: California to Hawaii in summer 2008, to Tuvalu in 2009, and to Papua New Guinea in 2010.